 Quit blaming everything on homeschooling and feeling guilty about it.
 It’s not because you homeschool; it’s because you and your kids are human.

-Be encouraged, homeschool mom (or dad) – and get out there and encourage someone else!
+Be encouraged, Homeschool Mom.
+And get out there and encourage someone else!